Exchange Programs for Incoming Students

 Nomination and Application Procedures

 Are you interested in an exchange program at EM Strasbourg?
-Contact your home university, which can provide you with information on the nomination and application procedures.
-Only partner universities can nominate students for an exchange program at EM Strasbourg, and we cannot accept direct applications.
+Contact your home university for information on the nomination and application procedures.
+Only partner universities can nominate students for an exchange program at EM Strasbourg (we cannot accept direct applications).